What Documents Do I Need for Mortgage Approval?

 - Gather all documents before applying

-- Do not open new credit or finance major purchases
+- Do not open new credit or finance major purchases during the process

-- Respond quickly to any lender requests
+- Respond quickly to any lender requests for additional information

 The faster you provide documentation, the faster your approval moves.